merry555/FibVID/README.md

   * user_information.csv : this file provides the user information that includes user id, create date, description, follower count, and the following count.

 ## Schematic diagram of network model
-We provide networks model to calculate volume, depth, and virality for claims.
+We provide a sample networks model to calculate volume, depth, and virality for claims.

 ```
 cd network_model